How to parse bounce mails, to get structured data, and to make parsed data as JSON. This is the most simple and easy way to parse using Sisimai.

 f = './set-of-emails/maildir/bsd/rfc3464-28.eml'

-v = Sisimai.make(f, delivered: true)
+v = Sisimai.rise(f, delivered: true)

 v.each do |e|

-puts e.action # deliverable
+puts e.action # "delivered"

-puts e.deliverystatus # 2.1.5
+puts e.deliverystatus # "2.1.5"

-puts e.reason # delivered
+puts e.reason # "delivered"

-puts e.diagnosticcode # 250 2.1.5 Ok
+puts e.diagnosticcode # "250 2.1.5 Ok"

-puts e.softbounce # -1
+puts e.hardbounce # false

 end